Ricardo Medina: Playing career

-Minor league managing and coaching career
+Coaching career

-In 2007, Medina managed the Arizona League Cubs to a 27-29 record, which placed them sixth in the league.
+In 2006, Medina was hired as manager of the Caimanes de Barranquilla in the Colombian Professional Baseball League.
+The following year, he Medina managed the Arizona League Cubs to a 27-29 record, which placed them sixth in the league.
 After a stint as the assistant coach of the Tennessee Smokies, Medina became hitting coach of the South Bend Cubs in early 2018.

+Medina coached for the Pericos de Puebla of the Mexican League during the 2025 season.
+On October 30, 2025, Medina was fired by the Pericos.

 International competition coaching

 Medina coached for Panama in the 2007 Baseball World Cup and in the 2009 World Baseball Classic.